Which platform to use, WordPress or Squarespace

-The ongoing maintenance is completely different story.
+The ongoing maintenance is a completely different story.

 You can basically make a Squarespace website and then totally forget about it.
 It doesn’t need your love so much.
 With WordPress you need to come and check things at least once a month.
 Just to make sure that everything is running smoothly.
 WordPress does need you to pop in there and run updates.
 Even with that in mind, in terms of being visible and using your website as a real business tool, you’d need to get in there anyway.